 If you look at yourself as an average person, I have some harsh advice for you.

 Each morning I send a motivational message to my top coaching clients.
 Last Thursday it read:

-Always think: WWAAPD — What Would an Average Person Do … And then don’t do that, because: a) Average is wrong; b) Average is a waste of time; c) You’re smarter, better, and busier than average.
-Cut back on average and focus on what doing the extraordinary.
+Always think WWAAPD — What Would an Average Person Do … And then don’t do that, because a) Average is wrong; b) Average is a waste of time; c) You’re smarter, better, and busier than average.
+Cut back on average and focus on what does the extraordinary.